iotaledger/stronghold.rs/.changes/bumps-and-bruises.md

 "stronghold-derive" : patch
 ---

-bump all crate versions to update to new utils crate
+bump all crate versions to update to new utils modules